 A study carried out in the United States showed that an average company spends as much as $25 pushing just one invoice through a paper-based system.
 At the same time, half of all companies take between five and 15 days to process a single invoice when they do so manually.

-By freeing your AP team from manual processing, the processing costs associated can significantly reduce and resource can be focused elsewhere on more value added tasks.
+By freeing your AP team from manual processing, the processing costs associated can significantly reduce and resources can be focused elsewhere on more value-added tasks.

 3 Iron Mountain 2013